 Here's a reality check: 75% of startups fail to return investors' capital.
 In a typical portfolio of ten startups, most will underperform, with just one or two generating massive returns.
 This is why VCs need those occasional "home runs" returning 10-100x their investment.

 Different investors enter at different stages.
-While you're still validating your concept in Entrepreneurship courses or NYU's Startup Accelerator Program, you'll rely on grants, competitions and perhaps friends and family.
+While you're still validating your concept in Entrepreneurship courses or NYU's Startup Accelerator Program (for students) or Tech Venture Program (for faculty and researchers), you'll rely on grants, competitions and perhaps friends and family.
 Angels and seed funds (like our own Innovation Venture Fund) typically enter when you've validated problem-solution fit.
 Larger venture capital funds invest when you're ready to scale with established product-market fit.

 Remember: VCs want to be an accelerant, not a spark.
 As a first-time NYU founder, you likely won't receive funding to "see if you can build it."
 They want to help grow something already showing promise.